Capillary acquires US-based Brierley+Partners Read more >

 4 Min Read

-1. Redeeming Points Across Brands at Participating Stores
+1. Redeeming Loyalty Points Across Dubai’s Leading Brands

 Al Tayer Group’s loyalty program Amber enables this at ease.
 Shopping at any participating Amber store enables earning Amber points which can be redeemed on one’s most loved brands.
 This purchase can be made both in-store and online, if the retailer owns an e-commerce storefront.